ExcitedStates/qfit-3.0/scripts/post/README.md

 ### 14. Calculate the RSCC of a ligand and density map
 This script will calculate the RSCC of a ligand defined by its residue number and chain.
 This script can either calcualte the RSCC of a single model of interest, or the RSCC of two models against the same density map in the same voxel space.

-INPUT: Density map, protein-ligand pdb file, chain, residue number
+INPUT: Density map, protein-ligand pdb file, chain, residue number, map label, (optional second protein-ligand pdb file)

 OUTPUT: RSCC of the input model(s) and map printed to the console